Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Search context

-The brief begins with the approved role outcomes, required overlap, tools, manager, compensation range, decision rights, and non-negotiables.
-Without that context, candidate information becomes a collection of attractive facts with no consistent definition of relevance.
+The brief begins with the approved role outcomes, required overlap, tools, manager, compensation range, decision rights, and essential requirements.

 Evidence made inspectable Tradeoffs named plainly Next action stays clear